nodejs/node/doc/api/zlib.md

 <!--type=misc-->

 Each zlib-based class takes an `options` object.
-All options are optional.
+No options are required.

 Some options are only relevant when compressing and are ignored by the decompression classes.